 The National Curriculum for Mathematics is implemented throughout the school through daily maths sessions.
 The curriculum aims to ensure children can have quick recall of facts, can reason mathematically and solve problems.

-The curriculum is organised in a progressive sequence and areas including number, shape, measures and data handling.
-The children are encouraged to make links and connections across the mathematics curriculum, as well as applying it to everyday life and other curriculum areas.
+The maths curriculum is organised in a progressive sequence and follows the White Rose Maths Scheme from Reception to Year 6, enhanced by Test Base and Classroom Secrets to ensure all children including the most able are supported and challenged.
+Pupils are encouraged to make links and connections across the mathematics curriculum, as well as applying it to everyday life and other curriculum areas.
 This enables the children to become competent and confident mathematicians.
 Our Maths Leader, Miss Smith, works closely with the White Rose Maths Hub and our local cluster of schools to continue to develop mixed-age planning and assessment and to enhance learning opportunities and deepen understanding for our pupils.
+White Rose Maths was continued throughout 2020 COVID school closures, ensuring continuity of curriculum for our pupils.

 Pupils in Reception have a maths rich environment, with hands on opportunities to explore maths in areas such as role play, outdoors and sand and water as well as through songs, games and challenges.